-- 1. Pursuant to Article 19 of the Statute of the European System of Central Banks and of the European Central Bank (hereinafter the 'Statue of the ESCB'), the European Central Bank (ECB) requires credit institutions to hold minimum reserves on accounts with national central banks (NCBs) within the framework of the Eurosystem's minimum reserve system.
-The legal framework for this system is laid down in Article 19 of the Statute of the ESCB, Regulation (EC) No 2531/98 and Regulation (EC) No 1745/2003 (ECB/2003/9).
-The application of Regulation (EC) No 1745/2003 (ECB/2003/9) ensures that the terms and conditions of the Eurosystem's minimum reserve system are uniform throughout Member States whose currency is the euro. - The Eurosystem's minimum reserves system primarily pursues the aims of stabilising money market interest rates and creating (or enlarging) a structural liquidity shortage. - 3.
-In accordance with Article 2(1) of Regulation (EC) No 1745/2003 (ECB/2003/9), the Eurosystem's minimum reserve system applies to credit institutions established in Member States whose currency is the euro.
+- Pursuant to Article 19 of the Statute of the European System of Central Banks and of the European Central Bank (hereinafter the 'Statute of the ESCB'), the European Central Bank (ECB) requires credit institutions to hold minimum reserves on accounts with national central banks (NCBs) within the framework of the Eurosystem's minimum reserve system.
+The legal framework for this system is laid down in Article 19 of the Statute of the ESCB, Regulation (EC) No 2531/98 and Regulation (EU) 2021/378 (ECB/2021/1).
+The application of Regulation (EU) 2021/378 (ECB/2021/1) ensures that the terms and conditions of the Eurosystem's minimum reserve system are uniform throughout Member States whose currency is the euro. - The Eurosystem's minimum reserves system primarily pursues the aims of stabilising money market interest rates and creating (or enlarging) a structural liquidity shortage. - In accordance with Article 1(a) of Regulation (EU) 2021/378 (ECB/2021/1), the Eurosystem's minimum reserve system applies to credit institutions that are: - (i) authorised in accordance with Article 8 of Directive 2013/36/EU; or - (ii) exempt from such authorisation pursuant to Article 2(5) of Directive 2013/36/EU.

 In addition, branches in the euro area of credit institutions not incorporated in the euro area are also subject to the Eurosystem's minimum reserve system.
-However, branches established outside the euro area of credit institutions incorporated in the euro area are not subject to this system. - 4.
-Pursuant to Article 2(2) of Regulation (EC) No 1745/2003 (ECB/2003/9), institutions will be automatically exempt from reserve requirements from the start of the maintenance period within which their authorisation is withdrawn or surrendered, or within which a decision to submit the institution to winding-up proceedings is taken by a judicial authority or any other competent authority of a Member State. - 5.
-Pursuant to Article 2(2) of Regulation (EC) No 1745/2003 (ECB/2003/9), the ECB may exempt, on a non-discriminatory basis, the institutions listed in points (a) to (c) thereof from reserve requirements. ► M9 Such institutions include, inter alia, institutions subject to reorganisation measures and institutions subject to the freezing of funds and/or other measures imposed by the Union under Article 75 of the Treaty or by a Member State restricting the use of their funds or a decision of the Eurosystem suspending or excluding their access to open market operations or the Eurosystem's standing facilities. ◀ - Pursuant to Article 2(3) of Regulation (EC) No 1745/2003 (ECB/2003/9), the ECB establishes and maintains a list of institutions subject to the Eurosystem's minimum reserve system. - 7.
-The ECB also publishes a list of any institutions exempt from their obligations under this system for reasons other than their being subject to reorganisation measures or the freezing of funds and/or other measures imposed by the Union under Article 75 of the Treaty or by a Member State restricting the use of their funds or in respect of which the ECB's Governing Council issued a decision suspending or excluding their access to open market operations or the Eurosystem's standing facilities.
+However, branches established outside the euro area of credit institutions incorporated in the euro area are not subject to this system.

+- 4. Pursuant to Article 4(1) of Regulation (EU) 2021/378 (ECB/2021/1), institutions will be exempt from reserve requirements if their authorisation is withdrawn or renounced, or they are subject to winding-up proceedings pursuant to Directive 2001/24/EC of the European Parliament and of the Council (1). - 5.
+Pursuant to Article 4(2) of Regulation (EU) 2021/378 (ECB/2021/1), the ECB may exempt, upon request by the relevant NCB, institutions in the circumstances set out in points (a) to (d) thereof from reserve requirements.
+Such institutions include, inter alia, institutions subject to a reorganisation measure pursuant to Directive 2001/24/EC, institutions subject to a freezing order imposed by the Union or by a Member State or subject to measures imposed by the Union under Article 75 of the Treaty restricting the use of their funds; institutions subject to a decision of the Eurosystem suspending or excluding their access to the Eurosystem's open market operations or standing facilities and institutions in respect of which it is not appropriate to require minimum reserves. - The exemptions mentioned in Article 4 of Regulation (EU) 2021/378 (ECB/2021/1) apply from the start of the maintenance period in which the relevant event occurs.

+^{(&}lt;sup>1) Directive 2001/24/EC of the European Parliament and of the Council of 4 April 2001 on the reorganisation and winding up of credit institutions (OJ L 125, 5.5.2001, p.
+15).